2025 Asian Athletics Championships: Participating nations

-Incidents
+Iran national track and field team sex and Theft scandal

 During the 2025 Asian Athletics Championships in Gumi, South Korea, from May 27 to 31, two Iranian athletes and one coach were arrested for allegedly sexually assaulting a 20-year-old South Korean woman on May 31 at a hotel where the Iranian delegation was staying.
 The woman reportedly met one of the athletes, identified as "K," at a bar in Gumi, near the athletes’ village, before being taken to the hotel where the assault occurred.
 South Korean police classified the incident as "Special Rape," a serious offense under local law, and detained the suspects following the woman's complaint, with one individual present at the scene later released.
 The case triggered widespread public outrage in South Korea, with media outlets like Hankyoreh and Korea Times providing extensive coverage.
 Social media platforms saw an outpouring of anger from South Koreans, with many expressing shock, grief, and demands for harsh penalties, labeling the incident a violation of trust during an international event.
 Feminist groups and activists also voiced concerns, calling for stronger protections for women.
 The ongoing investigation continues to draw intense scrutiny and has sparked broader discussions on safety and accountability at global sporting events.

 One of the three runners attempted suicide unsuccessfully while in custody.
 Another Iranian athlete was arrested for "stealing" and was released after paying a "fine" from Iran.

 Iranian Minister of youth affairs and sports was called to appear before Iranian parliament for questioning.